eyewell/Salesforce2SAPWithAura/README.md

 At a high level, the code in this repo is specific to the SAP API WSDL that was deployed - your any other deployment really needs to go through that same process.

-## Description of Files and Directories

-###### /force-app/main/default/aura/SampleSAPQuery/
-Directory of parts of the Lightning Component: UI and Client Controller

-###### / force-app/main/default/classes/
-Directory of the Apex classes which support the API call out, and the WSDL-based supporting Apex classes.

 ## App architecture
 There are 2 options when you make callouts from lightning apps.
 You can either:
 1) call the API from the component, through the salesforce servers, to the remote API, or